rjw57/blog/content/web/perspective-correct-screen-images-with-webgl.md

 $$

 This leaves only one row of the matrix to set: the row which determines $ZW$.
-Since we don't really care what the depth of our output is, we'll set it to zero:
+Since we don't really care what the depth of our output is, we'll just leave it alone:

 $$
 \begin{bmatrix}